Peanut-butter116/huashengjiang-cloud/README.md

 ### Hi there 👋

+- 🇨🇳 Chinese student studying in the UK
+- 🔭 London School of Economics and Political Science 25'
+- 🌱 Learning Politis and Data Science in year 1
+- 📫 How to reach me: s.he24@lse.ac.uk
+- ⚡ Fun fact: steam player / SKY player / Python beginner...

 <!--
 **huashengjiang-cloud/huashengjiang-cloud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.